shubhamc1947/balancerx/readme.md

-Here is a **clean, production-ready, beautifully formatted `README.md`** for your BalancerX project.

-You can copy-paste it directly into `README.md` — it’s fully Markdown-optimized, includes code blocks, tables, and section spacing.

----

-# **BalancerX — High-Performance Layer 7 Load Balancer**
+# **BalancerX**

-> 🚀 *A lightweight, dynamic, and customizable Layer 7 Load Balancer built in Go (Golang) with multiple routing strategies, active health checks, real-time dashboard, and live backend management.*
+> 🚀 *A lightweight, dynamic, and customizable Load Balancer built in Go (Golang) with multiple routing strategies, active health checks, real-time dashboard, and live backend management.*

 ---